khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"Don't always believe what you think."
+"The sun always shines above the clouds."
 ```

 ### Background 💪